(17,000+ reviews on Google across 150+ locations)

-A groin strain, also called a pulled groin muscle, is an acute injury to the muscles on the inside of the thigh, known as the adductor muscles.
-These muscles help to stabilize the trunk and move the legs inward.
-A strain typically occurs because of an athletic injury or awkward movement of the hip joint, which leads to stretching or tearing of the inner thigh muscles.
+An adductor strain, also called a groin pull or strain, is an acute injury to the muscles on the inside of the thigh, known as the adductor muscles.
+These muscles help to stabilize your hips and move the legs inward.
+A groin strain can be caused by an athletic injury or sudden leg or hip movements.
+This can cause the inner thigh muscles to stretch or tear.

-The adductor longus, running from the pubic region of the pelvis down the inner thigh, is the most common location of injury.
-Other muscles that are often injured include the Medius, Magnus and the Gracilis.
+The group of muscles commonly involved with adductor strains includes the adductor muscles (longus, medius, and magnus), the gracilis, and the pectineus muscles.
+The adductor longus, which runs from the pubic region of the pelvis down the inner thigh, is the most common location of injury.

-Most commonly, strains in the groin muscles occur during acute muscle contraction, such as when kicking, pivoting, or skating.
+Commonly, strains in the groin muscles occur during sudden muscle contraction, such as when kicking, pivoting, or skating.

 Other risk factors include:

-Depending on the underlying cause, pain can be mild or severe, come on gradually or suddenly, and vary in quality (dull, sharp, throbbing, or even burning).
+Depending on the underlying cause, pain can be mild or severe, come on gradually or suddenly, and vary in sensation (dull, sharp, throbbing, or even burning).
 Common symptoms include: